Season 1, Episode 1:

 - Cycle of Revenge: Delenn tries to make a case for why this is futile and unwise, but Londo and (particularly) G'Kar aren't listening.

-- Foreseeing My Death: Londo tells Sinclair of his dream where he and G'Kar strangle each other to death twenty years later.
+- Foreseeing My Death: Londo tells Sinclair of his dream where he and G'Kar strangle each other to death, twenty years into the future.

 - Foreshadowing: At the end of the episode, Garibaldi is seen watching Duck Dodgers in the 24½th Century, a classic 20th century cartoon about two people so caught up in winning their fight that they lose track of what they're fighting over.
 This is a fairly good description of the coming Shadow/Vorlon War.

-- The Great Politics Mess-Up: Viewed now, it can seem odd that Sinclair doesn't include the September 11th attacks among the most despicable sneak attacks in human history.
+- Harsher in Hindsight: Viewed now, it can seem odd that Sinclair doesn't include the September 11th attacks among the most despicable sneak attacks in human history.